 This article provides you with a complete list of the best east coast national parks.
 So, you can explore these national parks with ease.
 Let’s Get started.

 10 Popular and top East Cost National parks

 This National Park is located in Tennessee, North Carolina.
 As the name suggests, these mountains are often covered with smoke.

 From a distance, this fog appears to have a blue tint.
-Covered with vegetation and fog that hovers these mountains, it creates a perfect scenery that can relax your mind.
+Covered with vegetation and fog that hovers over these mountains, it creates a perfect scenery that can relax your mind.

 This National Park is one of the most visited national parks in the US.
 Apart from being the most visited, this national park overflows with a wide variety of biodiversity.
-This park has no admission fees, so that you can see the majestic beauties free of cost.
+This park has no admission fees, so you can see the majestic beauties free of cost.

 With more than eight hundred miles of hiking trail, it’s not hard to get lost within this national park, so keep an eye out for the path you take.
 October is the best time to travel and visit the park.